JayFarei/race_catch_up/README.md

 Within Atom, navigate to `~/Dropbox/development/Static_Website` locate `config.toml` and copy the following configuration

-Ps. adjust the `baseurl` your godaddy custom domain
+Ps. adjust the `baseurl` to your godaddy custom domain

 ```
 baseurl = "<you godaddy custom domain>"